-As set forth above in the section titled "Advisory Programs Offered by Stifel" of this brochure, we offer and provide Clients access to a variety of investment advisory Programs that are intended to assist responsible Plan fiduciaries with their prudent investment duties under ERISA.
-A thorough description of the services provided to a specific Plan is set forth in the applicable Advisory Agreement and may include investment management, trading, and/or custody services, as well as participant education and guidance.
+As set forth above in the section titled "Advisory Programs Offered by Stifel" of this brochure, we offer and provide a variety of investment advisory Programs that are intended to assist responsible Plan fiduciaries with their prudent investment duties under ERISA.
+A thorough description of the services provided to a specific Plan is set forth in the applicable Advisory Agreement, and may include, investment management, trading, and/or custody services, as well as participant education and guidance.

-Discretionary Investment Management Services - We generally do not allow ERISA Plan accounts in the Vantage Program.
-Plans seeking discretionary services should talk to their Financial Advisor about the Wrap Programs available to Clients.
-We offer and provide Clients access to discretionary ERISA fiduciary investment advisory services through the following Programs: Fundamentals, Solutions, Opportunity, Custom Advisory Portfolio, Connect, and Spectrum.
-Depending on the Program, discretionary and/or portfolio management services may be provided directly by Financial Advisors or by Stifel, or we may provide the Plan access to an Independent or Affiliated Adviser that provides the discretionary investment services.
+Discretionary Investment Management Services - We generally do not allow ERISA Plan accounts in our Vantage Program.
+Plans seeking discretionary services from us should talk to their Financial Advisor about the wrap Programs that we offer.
+We offer and provide Clients access to discretionary ERISA fiduciary investment advisory services through the following Programs: Fundamentals, Solutions, Opportunity, Investment Management Consulting, Custom Advisory Portfolio, and Connect.
+In very limited circumstances, we may also provide discretionary services to plans through our Summit Program.
+Depending on the Program, discretionary and/or portfolio management services may be provided directly through a Stifel Financial Advisor, by our home office personnel, or we may provide the Plan access to an Independent or Affiliated Adviser that provides such the discretionary investment management services.

-Non-Discretionary Advisory Services - We also offer and provide non-discretionary investment advisory and ERISA fiduciary services through the Summit Program as detailed above, as well as through our Horizon Program, a fee-based Program that is covered in a separate brochure.
-Non-discretionary services are provided directly by your Financial Advisor.
-More detailed information about these services and Programs is provided in the applicable brochure, under the section titled "Advisory Programs Offered at Stifel."
+Non-Discretionary Advisory Services - We also offer and provide non-discretionary investment advisory and ERISA fiduciary services through our Summit Program as detailed above, as well as through our Horizon Program, a fee-based Program that is covered in a separate brochure.
+Nondiscretionary services are provided directly by your Financial Advisor.
+More detailed information about these services and Programs is provided in the applicable brochure, under the section titled "Advisory Programs Offered at Stifel".

+Our Status

-Our Status - When providing discretionary and nondiscretionary advisory services through a Program, Century and Stifel act as a registered investment adviser under the Advisers Act.
-For a description of our status under the Advisers Act and under ERISA, please refer to the section titled "ERISA" in the applicable Advisory Agreement.
+When providing discretionary and non-discretionary advisory services through a Program, Stifel acts as a registered investment adviser under the Advisers Act.
+For a description of Stifel's status under the Advisers Act and under ERISA, please refer to the section titled "ERISA" in the applicable Advisory Agreement.